khongten001/wpcap-for-delphi/README.md

 + **wpcap.NetDevice:**  which contains function for managing network inteface.
 + **wpcap.Protocol.Base:**  which contains base class engine for protocol detection
 + **wpcap.Graphics:**  which contains function for colors
++ **wpcap.Level.Eth:**  which contains class for Ethernet level
++ **wpcap.Level.IP:**  which contains class for IP level
++ **wpcap.IANA.DBPort:**  which contains databse of IANA Db Port to Protocol name

 It enables the capture and analysis of network packets, making it useful for a wide range of applications, including network analysis, security testing, and network monitoring.

 # DEMO

-The demo project uses DevExpress libraries
+The demo project uses DevExpress libraries at moment only Database demo is supported

 # TODO LIST